Calm-Solutions-LTD/Calm-POS/plan.md

     2. Upload business logo.
     3. Select color theme and fonts.
     4. Preview changes.
 Save settings.
+*   **5.1.8.
+Initial POS/KDS Terminal Provisioning (Admin Task via Dashboard):**
+    1. Admin navigates to `Dashboard > Settings > Terminals`.
+    2. Option to "Add New Terminal" (POS or KDS type).
+    3. Selects the Location for the terminal.
+    4. System provides a one-time "Setup Code."
+    5. (Instructions for on-terminal setup): On the actual POS/KDS device, navigate to `calmpos.com/pos/` (or `/kds/`).
+If unprovisioned, the application will prompt for this Setup Code.
+    6. Entering the Setup Code on the terminal links it to the Organization/Location and stores a local `Terminal ID`.
+    7. Alternatively, an admin with an active dashboard session on the terminal device itself can provision it directly through a guided flow at `calmpos.com/pos/` if it's unprovisioned.

 ### 5.2.
 Day-to-Day Operations
 *   **5.2.1.
 User Login:**